Easy Panzanella Salad with Burrata

 - Let the dressing sit: If you have time, let the salad sit for about 30 minutes after adding the dressing so that it really seeps in to the tomatoes and bread.
 But if not, it’s totally fine to skip ahead and eat or serve as is.

-- Storage: To make this salad in advance, prepare the tomatoes, bread, and dressing.
+- Storage: To make this Easy Panzanella Salad with Burrata in advance, prepare the tomatoes, bread, and dressing.
 Before serving, add the dressing to the salad and add the cheese.
 Panzanella salad is best within a day or so of making it.

 Ingredients